PythonArithmetic

 name: calculateOutputImageProperties, type: String

-The python code for the calculation of the output image properties.
+Sets the Python code for calculating the output image properties.

 Update